The Practice of Community Psychology

 A Project/Casework Folio is submitted which provides a description of the student's work (a summary of their Weekly Practice Log completed for PSYCH541), the major projects and reports completed and a summary of their professional work roles.
 Reflection of the work engaged throughout the internship period will include comment on the ethical and professional issues faced and how these were addressed.

-- Full-time students are required to attend weekly meetings that alternate in focus between coursework and supervision.
+- Full-time students are required to provide weekly updates that alternate in focus between coursework and supervision.

-- Part-time students are required to attend fortnightly coursework/supervision meetings.
+- Part-time students are required to provide fortnightly coursework updates and attend relevant supervision meetings.